fred1878/Descent/readme.md

 -friendly NPCs\
 -reusable/learnable spells\
 -more random damage\
--difficulty settings\
 -environment effects\
--move message rendering from messageLog to render_functions\
--maybe move game_map rendering\
 -move actor,item,gameworld to own files\
 -add to procgen ability to make rooms in room_factories\
 -add static rooms by floor\
 -separate root, map, message, stats console\
--move MainMenu to input_handlers\
+-move MainMenu to input_handlers --done\
 -monsters sometimes have gear\
 -when monsters die they drop inventory\
 -status bar has more info?\
 -sort inventory\
 -move main.py functionality to engine\
--difficulty settings that can set params for items monsters etc\
+-difficulty settings that can set params for items monsters etc --menu implemented\
 -talk to the dead\
 -track kills\
 -potion hotkey\